deepaktwr/BitFrames/README.md

 ```

-by default the width and height of the frame will be set as widthPixelsOfDevice - 50, heightPixelsOfDevice - 500.
+by default the width and height has been set as 192 dp and 256 dp.
-but you may explicitly alter these as widget attributes:

 ```xml
 frame:max_container_width="@dimen/d_192"
 frame:max_container_height="@dimen/d_256"
 ```

-or can set it from ViewFrame's method:
+you may alter these or can set it from ViewFrame's method:

 ```java
 public void setFrameDimensions(float minFrameWidth, float minFrameHeight, float maxContainerWidth, float maxContainerHeight);
 ```
+passing 0's to all will set width and height of the frame as 99.96% 0f widthPixelsOfDevice and same in height if it's not greater than widthPixelsOfDevice.

 ###Make frames based of local path or links to the images: